ysyk2021/agile-sales-and-operations-planning-aligning-business-strategy-with-market-demands/src/chapter-5-2.md

-Implementing Agile Sales and Operations Planning: Best Practices for Implementing Agile Sales and Operations Planning
+Best Practices for Implementing Agile Sales and Operations Planning
 =====================================================================================================================

 Implementing agile sales and operations planning (S\&OP) can be a complex process, but following best practices can help ensure success.
 Here are some best practices for implementing agile S\&OP: